mayhemheroes/hero-resources/README.md

 Targets that you wish to get paid for must meet the following criteria:

-* Is a public repository on github.com.
-Private repositories are currently not qualified.
+* Is a public repository hosted on github.com.
+Mirrors and private repositories are currently not qualified.

 * Has 100 or more stars.